tobyhodges/genome-mining-workshop-workbench/index.md

 > ## Frequently Asked Questions
-> Read our [FAQ](/comparative-genomics-workshop/faq/) to learn more about Data Carpentry's Metagenomics workshop,
+> Read our [FAQ](/comparative-genomics-workshop/faq/) to learn more about Data Carpentry's Comparative Bacterial Genomics Workshop,
 > as an Instructor or a workshop host.
 FIX [FAQ](/comparative-genomics-workshop/faq/) 💢 {: .callout}